s-20/unnamed/DramaDice.md

 ## Pulling Drama Dice

 Players can pull Drama Dice into any check.
 These dice are rolled and counted for [Effort](Effort.md) normally.
-In this way, Drama Dice function as flashes of inspiration, luck, or any other arbitrary improvement in circumstance.
+In this way, Drama Dice are like flashes of inspiration, luck, or any other arbitrary improvement in circumstance.

 They can also be used for checks where the character doesn't have any [Characteristics](Characteristic.md) to pull into the check, allowing them a chance to do something they have no idea how to do by “lucking” into success.
+If you can't pull *any* characteristics and are operating just on Drama Dice, you only count Effort on a result of 6, rather than 5 and 6.

 Unlike [Characteristics](Characteristics.md), pulled Drama Dice are removed from the pool.
 For any given check, you can only pull one Drama Die, but other players can pull a similar number of dice *for you* to add to the check.
 In fact, other players can pull dice to add to your check even if you don’t pull any Drama Dice at all.